olamideetimiri/terraform-aws-multi-az-webapp/README.md

 This significantly reduces the attack surface by preventing direct access to the compute layer.

-Outbound internet access (for package installation, updates, and retrieving parameters) is provided via a NAT Gateway located in a public subnet.
+Outbound internet access (for package installation, updates and retrieving parameters) is provided via a NAT Gateway located in a public subnet.

 This design follows AWS security best practices by isolating application infrastructure while still allowing controlled outbound connectivity.